 Imagine you spent a lot of time and money working on a product, only to learn that no one wants it.
 No matter how much you promote it, it’s now clear it will never be successful.

 Situations like this can lead some entrepreneurs into a dangerous mindset.
-They’ve spent so much money on something that’s not working, they feel that giving up on it will write off all the time, money, and energy they invested in it.
+They’ve invested so much in something that’s not working, they feel that giving up on it will write off all the time, money, and energy they put into it.
 This is one of the common money mistakes to avoid when bootstrapping your startup, because it can end up gobbling your cash flow – and your confidence.

 How to fix it: